phish108/empxl/README.md

 - Matrix and vector convinience functions
 - LAMBDA-safe group functions
+- Cleanup and datawrangling functions
+- Descriptive statistics
+- Basic inference statistics for data vectors (t-Test, F-Test, ANOVA, etc.)
+- Ordinal scale statistics (Wilcoxon-Test, Kruskal-Wallis-Test, Dunn-Test)
+- p-Value Adjustment Function for grouped measures (used in pairwise tests)

 ## Build manually

+Building manually requires the [EXCEL Advanced Formula Environment (AFE)](https://www.microsoft.com/en-us/garage/blog/2022/03/a-new-way-to-author-and-share-excel-named-formulas-advanced-formula-environment-a-microsoft-garage-project/) installed with the Excel Instance that is used to to build the template.
+When using the template, AFE is **not** required.

 **Important:** Currently, the code builds on the German Naming of Excel formula.
 Therefore, **Building the template manually requires Excel's German edition**.
 This will change in one of the upcomin editions.